Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Methodology

-\item \( P(A)_{\text{vuln}} \) represents the probability that an attack of the vulnerability node is successful. \item \( P(E)_{\text{vuln}} \) denotes the probability of exposure for the vulnerability. \item \( \phi \) is the attack feasibility factor, representing context-specific factors such as system defence posture and adversary capability. \end{itemize}
+\item \( P(A)_{\text{vuln}} \) represents the probability that an attack of the vulnerability node is successful. \item \( P(E)_{\text{vuln}} \) denotes the probability of exposure for the vulnerability. \item \( \phi \) is the attack feasibility (AF) modifier, representing context-specific variables such as system defence posture, adversary capability, and environmental constraints. \end{itemize}

-\paragraph{Asset nodes}
+\paragraph{Asset Nodes}

 For an \textit{asset node}, the probability of exposure corresponds to the probability of asset failure and is calculated using an exponential decay function, which models failure likelihood over time: